College Faculty:

 Orchestral Performance

-Duncan Patton was principal timpanist of the Metropolitan Opera Orchestra for 33 years.
-Mr. Patton performed with the MET Orchestra at Lincoln Center, and on tour in Europe, Japan, across the U.S., and in New York’s Carnegie Hall.
-He has been heard on radio, live HD, and television broadcasts from the Metropolitan Opera, as well as on recordings on Deutsche Grammophon, Sony, and Decca.
-Additionally he has appeared as a guest timpanist with the New York Philharmonic, the Chicago Symphony, and the Orchestra of St. Lukes.
+Duncan Patton was a Principal Timpanist of the Metropolitan Opera Orchestra for 33 years.
+With the Met, he performed at Lincoln Center and Carnegie Hall in New York, as well as on tour in the U.S, Europe, and Japan.
+He was heard countless times on live HD movie performances, “Live from Lincoln Center” television programs, broadcast radio and digital transmissions, as well as CD recordings on major labels.
+He has appeared as a guest timpanist with the New York Philharmonic, the Chicago Symphony, and the Orchestra of St. Luke’s, among others.
 He has performed or recorded chamber music with the Met Chamber Ensemble, the Percussionists of the Met Opera, the Metropolitan Opera Brass, Canadian Brass, Empire Brass, Graham Ashton Brass Ensemble, Kiril Gerstein and Ingrid Fliter, and the Manhattan Percussion Ensemble.
-As a clinician and soloist, he has given presentations at the Percussive Arts Society International Convention, state PAS chapters, the Northwestern Percussion Symposium, the Oberlin Percussion Institute, and the International Week of Percussion in Mexico City.
-His articles on timpani performance have been published in Percussive Notes.
-He is also a composer of works for percussion and mixed ensembles; his works are published by Bachovich Music Publications.